 a.
 Subverting the Moral Foundations of the Law

-Liberalism and progressivism have brought about the separation of traditional morality from justice.
-This was reflected in an abortion case that reached the Supreme Court in 1992.
+Liberalism and progressivism reject traditional faith and moral judgment, seeing morality as a secular agreement that changes according to the development of society.
+Marriage, for example, is regarded as a simple contract between two people who are willing to state their commitment to each other, rather than a vow made before the divine.
+Recognition of same-sex marriage is based on the ostensible premise of freedom and progress — a premise that is malleable and will inevitably result in the corruption of the law.
+The separation of traditional morality from justice was reflected in an abortion case that reached the Supreme Court in 1992.
 Three justices stated: “Some of us as individuals find abortion offensive to our most basic principles of morality, but that cannot control our decision.
 Our obligation is to define the liberty of all, not to mandate our own moral code.”

 b.
 Seizing the Powers of Legislation and Promulgation